Para Handy: Stories

 The stories are set in the Firth of Clyde, Loch Fyne and occasionally the Western Isles of Scotland.
-The stories are known for their humor and also for their evocation of a lost era in the life of these coastal communities when they depended completely on the water and not, as now, on road transport and the ferry service.
+The stories are known for their humour and also for their evocation of a lost era in the life of these coastal communities when they depended completely on the water and not, as now, on road transport and the ferry service.
 This was a time when Gaelic was still spoken by some as their native language and everyone in the community was known to all, for good or ill.
-The church (the kirk) was much more significant in community life and a lot of humor in the stories is derived from scriptural misquotations, which contemporary readers, with their thorough knowledge of the Bible, would have understood.
-Reference is also made to schisms in the kirk, with the same humor, which could sting those who were overserious in defense of their splinter denomination.
+The church (the kirk) was much more significant in community life and a lot of humour in the stories is derived from scriptural misquotations, which contemporary readers, with their thorough knowledge of the Bible, would have understood.
+Reference is also made to schisms in the kirk, with the same humour, which could sting those who were overserious in defense of their splinter denomination.

 The stories give an insight into the life and attitudes of the Firth of Clyde, its sea lochs and the city of Glasgow.
 They were written as occasional pieces in the "Looker On" column in the "Glasgow Evening News" and were designed to be recognizable to Glaswegians with Highland backgrounds and also those who were city-bred but regularly escaped the smoke to go "doon the water" to the Clyde resorts of Rothesay, Millport, Dunoon and Tighnabruaich.
 The Vital Spark also makes it to Arran and Loch Fyne, which were more adventurous destinations but also accessible to city dwellers by the railway steamers that Para Handy often envies.
 Some of the stories were written during the First World War and give insight into the home front of the time, casting it always in a humorous light.